tempestrock/todos/README.md

 This comes without any warranty.
 But feel free to fork, copy, or use the source code in any way you want.
 If you find any bugs, please let me know.

-Please do not expect me to be able to give you any support or review any code as my time is quite limited for this project.
+I am happy to support you in the initial setup but please understand that I won't have a lot of time for code reviews and the like.
 Instead, I spent some time writing this documentation.
 I hope you find it useful.

 ### Features